Media Design Practices (MDP) is an interdisciplinary design MFA preparing designers for our new now.

 Ben Hooker collaborates with architects, industrial designers and computer scientists working in the field of human-computer interaction and has a background in screen-based multimedia design.
 Hooker was formerly visiting faculty at Intel Research in Berkeley and taught at Central Saint Martins College and the Royal College of Art, London.
 MA, computer-related design, Royal College of Art; BS, electronic imaging and media communications, University of Bradford. benhooker.com, hookerandkitchen.com

-Phil van Allen is an interaction designer whose work ranges from the practical to the speculative.
-In his research, he is exploring animistic design as a new approach for interaction in the ecosystems created by the Internet of Things.
-He also is the creator of NTK (netlabtoolkit.org), an open source toolkit that makes designing and building working IoT projects simpler and faster.
-In addition to teaching, van Allen writes about interaction design and is a consultant for industry.
+Phil van Allen is an interaction design consultant, researcher, technologist and educator whose work ranges from the practical to the speculative.
+In his research, van Allen is developing new models for the IxD of AI, including non-anthropomorphic “animistic design.”
+He is the creator of the Delft AI Toolkit (https://github.com/pvanallen/delft-ai-toolkit), an open source toolkit that makes sketching and prototyping and of AI based systems accessible to the designer’s process. van Allen also writes about interaction design and is a consultant for industry with clients such as Samsung, Jaguar Land Rover, Publicis-Sapient, Acura, USC, GPJ, yU+co, and Interval Research.
 In the past, he's been a recording engineer, software developer, entrepreneur, and researcher.
 BA, Experimental Psychology/Cognitive Science, University of California, Santa Cruz, philvanallen.com

 Advisors and Adjuncts

 Anne Burdick is a regular participant in the international dialogue regarding the future of graduate education and research in design.
 She designs experimental text projects in diverse media and participates in the nascent field of the Digital Humanities.
 BFA, MFA, graphic design, California Institute of the Arts. micromegameta.net